mwmattingly/Machine-Learning-Final-Project----Mattingly-Michael/README.md

 ## Conclusion
 As note, the linear regression with 30% Test split provided the highest accuracy at 85%.
-The SGG regressor achieved an accuracy of 73%.
+The SGD regressor achieved an accuracy of 73%.
 In this case using linear regression outperformed SGD regressor in the test data.
 Based on accuracy in the test sample, we would recommend linear regression to predict home team score.